carlmontanari/scrapli/README.md

 - Add tests for custom on open/close functions
 - Remove as much as possible from the vendor'd `ptyprocess` code.
 Type hint it, add docstrings everywhere, add tests if possible (and remove from ignore for test coverage and darglint).
+- Add darglint back in if it gets faster

 ## Roadmap